TraekWells/hip-hop-season/content/blog/hip-hop-terminology.md

 ## Bar

 A bar refers to a section of music that holds a certain number of beats.
-Each section can hold a number of beats ranging from three, four, six, or eight (these are the most common).
+Each one of these sections can hold a number of beats ranging from three, four, six, or eight (these are the most common).

 In hip-hop, a bar is the lyrics that a rapper says over a four-count of music.